Get Help Today(877) 648-4288

 Benefits of Traveling for Rehab

 There are many benefits to traveling for rehab, including a new geographical environment.
-A new location provides both the one attending rehab and his or her loved ones the time and space needed to fully heal from the devastation of addiction.
+A new location provides both the one attending rehab and his or her loved ones the time and space needed to begin to fully heal from the devastation of addiction.
 Being away from home then gives you a sense of a new beginning and new life that is completely separate from addiction.
 Traveling reinforces the idea that you are starting over, and this new location can help you feel more inspired and committed to your sobriety.
-Bad habits are also much easier to break when you are far away from your old temptations, such as: friends that are also addicted to drugs or alcohol, environmental triggers that you encounter every day like the bar you used to go to, and situational stressors like work or home life that caused you to use.
+Bad habits are also much easier to break when you are far away from your old temptations, people, places, and things, such as: friends that are also addicted to drugs or alcohol, environmental triggers that you encounter every day like the bar you used to go to, and situational stressors like work or home life that triggered you to use.

 While it’s true that you can remake your life, thoughts, and decision-making process from anywhere in the world, it can be much harder to do so when you are continually exposed to the same environment in which you used to abuse drugs and alcohol.
 For many, putting distance between themselves and their triggers helps reduce the desire to use again.When you are far away from the places and people that previously prompted your substance abuse, it’s easier to stick to your recovery program as you establish new mental and physical boundaries.
 Studies have shown that traveling for a quality rehab increases your chances of long-term sobriety rather than simply settling for a lower quality program that is near your hometown.
 In fact, the National Survey on Drug and Use reports that an estimated 15% of recovering addicts achieve a better outcome when they attend an out-of-state facility.